MuseCompNet/muse-tech-central/README.md

     - [infolounge_walls](https://github.com/walkerart/infolounge_walls)
         - Built on top of Swipe.js (old 2.0 branch) and Leaflet.js, this project creates a touch interface a set of zoomable images or video.

+- ### Your institution here
+    - Fork this repo and submit a pull request!